unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

 [MeTag](https://www.getmetag.io) is creating a scannable QR tag which is also NFC enabled to help users share their web3 wallet information and social profiles.
-[Headline](https://viaheadline.xyz/) a decentrailized publishing platform which got it's start with a [UDT Grant](https://docs.unlock-protocol.com/governance/grants-bounties-and-matchings) from Unlock Protocol jumped onto the Gitcoin platform this round to continue their work.
+[Headline](https://viaheadline.xyz/) a decentrailized publishing platform which got its start with a [UDT Grant](https://docs.unlock-protocol.com/governance/grants-bounties-and-matchings) from Unlock Protocol jumped onto the Gitcoin platform this round to continue their work.

 ## Education & Security